pgatti86/toolbar-demo/README.md

 with **xml** files and **onCreateOptionsMenu** methods.

 The new UI tool is a game changer and via **Scaffold** composable it's easy to add global actions to **TopAppBar**.
-With global actions I mean items that remains visible for the entire life cycle of the controller class.
+With global actions I mean items that remains visible for the entire lifecycle of the controller class.
 When using Jetpack Navigation however there is only one Activity and the NavHost swaps composable destinations on the screen.

 In this scenario is useful to have a concise way to easily add or remove actions from the ToolBar